 » Pediatric Emergency Medicine

 Our pediatric emergency medicine fellowship is a fully ACGME accredited program which offers 12 positions.
-Children’s Hospital considers highly qualified applicants who have completed pediatric or emergency medicine residencies in the United States or Canada.
+Children's Hospital of Michigan considers highly qualified applicants who have completed pediatric or emergency medicine residencies in the United States or Canada.
 Typically the department receives more than 50 applications annually for four positions.

 The ED is in a unique position providing high quality patient care while also providing outstanding customer service.
-Children’s offers a 29-minute initiative which mandates a doctor patient encounter within 29 minutes of the patient presenting to a registration clerk.
+CHM offers a 29-minute initiative which mandates a doctor patient encounter within 29 minutes of the patient presenting to a registration clerk.

 Our fellowship program has had excellent success with the pediatric emergency medicine board exam and graduates have had the pleasure of choosing among many job offers.
 We encourage any highly qualified applicant to consider our fellowship program.
 Fellows at our institution enjoy one of the two busiest pediatric ED's in the country and a structured educational, research and administrative experience.

 Program Director, Pediatric Emergency Medicine

 Associate Program Director, Pediatric Emergency Medicine